arp242/z18n/README.md

 })
 ```

-There are other ways to add messages too, such as TOML or .po files.
-See the
+You can also load messages from TOML files; see the "Finding messages and
-"Finding messages and creating translation files" section.
+creating translation files" section below.

-Get a locale from the bundle:
+To get messages you get a locale from the bundle:

 ```go
 l := b.Locale("nl-NL")